ProjectDrawdown/solutions/README.md

 # Project Drawdown Model Engine

 This is the [Project Drawdown](https://www.drawdown.org/) model engine.
-This is intended to be a replacement for the series of interconnected Excel spreadsheets currently used to do the modeling for project draw down.
-The intention is to create a framework that will allow us to create command line utility that can be run on the workstations of climate scientists who want to adjust the inputs to the Project Drawdown models.
+This is intended to be a replacement for the series of interconnected Excel spreadsheets currently used by the project to do climate solution modeling.
+The intention is to create an implementation which will allow us to broaden the use of the climate solution models to policymakers, business leaders, and other decisionmakers and interested parties.

 # Getting started